 - 1 pint grape tomatoes, halved

-- 1 can (15 oz.) garbanzo beans or great Northern beans, drained and rinsed
+- 1 can (15 oz.) garbanzo or great northern beans, rinsed and drained

-- 8 oz. reduced-fat feta cheese, cut into cubes (see note)
+- 8 oz. feta cheese, cut into cubes (see note)

 - 3 tablespoons red wine vinegar

-- Serve immediately or refrigerate overnight to let flavors meld.
+- Serve immediately or refrigerate overnight.
 Stir again before serving.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.